helenawsu/blog/src/data/blog/cv-proj4.md

 ></iframe> -->

 ## Optimization
-In comparison to the Lego dataset, there are a few issues in the my dataset that makes trianing much slower.
-First, the majority of the image is background but the object should be focused.
-Second, my object is long on one end.
-This means my bounding box and loose and naive uniform step size sampling in ray will most likely hit empty space.
-To address these issues, two improvements are made in the sampling methods.
+Compared to the Lego dataset, my dataset presents a few challenges that make training slower.
+First, most of each image consists of background, while only a small region contains the object of interest.
+Second, the object itself is long, which forces the bounding box to be large; with a uniform step size along each ray, many sampled points end up in empty space.
+To address these issues, I introduced two improvements to the sampling method.

 ### 1. priotize object pixels

-My train images are preprocessed with SAM to segment the object and mask the background black.
-This allows easy identification of valid pixels (those aren't pure black).
-When sampling image pixels, object pixels have a higher probability of being sampled.
-During training, I set the object ratio to be 0.9.
-If object ratio is too high, floats start to appear since the model learn too little about background.
+My training images are preprocessed with SAM to segment the object and mask the background in black.
+This makes it easy to identify valid pixels (those that are not pure black).
+When sampling pixels during training, object pixels are given a higher probability of being selected.
+I use an object sampling ratio of 0.9.
+If this ratio is set too high, floating artifacts begin to appear because the model learns too little about the background.

 ### 2. prioritize high density ray segments

-As opposed to sample uniformly along ray, points with higher density are more likely to be picked.
-This avoids wasting samples points on blank space.
+Instead of sampling points uniformly along a ray, points with higher predicted density are given a higher probability of being selected.
+This helps avoid wasting samples on empty space.

-To implement this optimization, two models are being trained at the same time.
-One is a coarse model with 64 number of samples per ray, and the other is the actual fine model with 256+64 samples per ray.
-Every epoch, the output of the coarse model is used to calculate final contribution of each ray segment with volrend.
-The calculated weights is then passed into a new `sample_along_rays_priority` method .
+To implement this optimization, two models are trained simultaneously.
+The first is a coarse model with 64 samples per ray, and the second is the fine model, which uses 256 + 64 samples per ray.
+In each epoch, the coarse model’s output is used to compute the contribution of each ray segment via volrend.
+The resulting weights are then fed into a new method, `sample_along_rays_priority`, to guide the fine sampling process.

 ```bash
 ...